What is Barrett's esophagus?

 The endoscope has a small camera and tools.
 Your healthcare provider uses the camera to see the lining of your esophagus.
 He or she will use the tools to remove a small tissue sample (a biopsy).
 This tissue sample will be sent to a lab.
 It will be checked to see if your normal cells have been taken over by abnormal cells.

 If you are having trouble swallowing, your healthcare provider may also do an upper GI (gastrointestinal) barium study.
 This test may show if you have a narrowing (stricture) of the esophagus.
 This narrowing happens when the damaged lining of the esophagus gets thick and hard.

 Your healthcare provider will suggest a care plan for you based on:

 - Your age, overall health, and past health

 - How well you handle certain medicines, treatments, or therapies

 - If your condition is expected to get worse

 - What you would like to do

-Your health care provider will make a care plan for you.
-The plan will try to stop any more damage by keeping acid reflux out of your stomach.
+Your healthcare provider will make a care plan for you.
+The plan will try to stop any more damage by keeping acid reflux out of your esophagus.
 Your care plan may include:

 - Medicine.
 You may be given medicine to reduce how much acid is made in your stomach.